kekris/cppex/MIT_OpenCourse/README.md

 Assignments for the MIT Open Course
-Current progress: Finished L1, upto Ass3.2
+Current progress: Finished L1, up to L2